CryptvJet/Pulse-Core/README.md

 ## Development

 This repository uses ESLint for basic linting.
-Install dependencies and run:
+Install dependencies first and then run:

 ```sh
 npm install